DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * sendToOwners `string`: A value indicating whether to send email to subscription administrator.

 ### ConsistencyCheckTaskDetails
-* ConsistencyCheckTaskDetails `object`: This class contains monitoring details of all the inconsistent Protected Entites in Vmm.
+* ConsistencyCheckTaskDetails `object`: This class contains monitoring details of all the inconsistent Protected Entities in Vmm.
   * vmDetails `array`: The list of inconsistent Vm details.
     * items [InconsistentVmDetails](#inconsistentvmdetails)
   * instanceType `string`: The type of task details.